bnarath/Mission_to_Mars/README.md

 This project is to build a web application that scrapes various websites for data related to the **Mission to Mars** and displays the information in a single HTML page.

+**Application is deployed as a Heroku app [https://missionmars.herokuapp.com/](https://missionmars.herokuapp.com/).
+Due to the limitation of the free version, performance is not as good as it is hosted locally.
+Also, some necessary changes are done for the sake of compatibility with chrome drivers in the Heroku dynos!
+**

 ## Step 1 - Scraping